BlueShoelaces/hello-git/README.md

 ## All about Nicole
 My name is Nicole!
-My favorite Grateful Dead song is China Cat Sunflower.
+My favorite Grateful Dead song is Jack-a-Roe.